proxmox/proxmox-backup/docs/administration-guide.rst

 .. see https://moinakg.wordpress.com/2013/06/22/high-performance-content-defined-chunking/

-A file archive stores a whole directory tree.
+A file archive stores a full directory tree.
 Content is stored using the :ref:`pxar-format`, split into variable sized chunks.
-The format is specially optimized to achieve good deduplication rates.
+The format is optimized to achieve good deduplication rates.

 Image Archives: ``<name>.img``